-This tutorial shows you how to build a game similar to the Whac-A-MoleTM arcade game.
-Specifically, your goal is to tap a mole that randomly pops out of one of five fixed holes.
+This tutorial shows you how to build a game similar to the Whac-A-Mole™ arcade game.
+The goal is to tap a mole that randomly pops out of one of five fixed holes.
 Every time you succeed, your score is increased by one point.

 This tutorial includes:

-Connect to the App Inventor web site and start a new project.
+Open ai2.appinventor.mit.edu and start a new project.
 Set the screen's Title property to an appropriate name, such as "Mole Mash".
-Open the Blocks Editor and connect it to the phone.
-Download these image files (created by Yun Miao) by right-clicking on them, then add them to the project by pressing the "Add..." button in the Media pane.
+Download the image files below (created by Yun Miao) to your computer by right-clicking on them, and then add them to your project by pressing the "Upload File ..." button in the Media pane.

-The user interface will contain a total of 6 ImageSprites: 5 unmoving holes and 1 mole, which will move on top of the holes.
-Use the component designer to create the user interface.
+The user interface will contain a total of 6 ImageSprites: 5 unmoving holes and 1 mole.
+The mole will move on top of the holes.
+Use the Designer to create the user interface.
 When you are done, it should look something like the picture below.
 Don't worry about lining up the holes evenly.
 You will specify their locations through their X and Y properties.
-Additional instructions are below the picture.
+Additional instructions are below the image.

 |Component Type||Palette Group||What you'll name it||Purpose of Component|

 |Canvas||Drawing and Animation||GameCanvas||The game field|

 |ImageSprite (5)||Drawing and Animation||Hole1 ...
 Hole5||Holes from which the mole can appear|

 |Label||User Interface||ScoreValueLabel||To hold the score (# of times the mole was hit)|